Kliment Voroshilov: World War II

 Voroshilov commanded Soviet troops during the Winter War from November 1939 to January 1940 but, due to poor Soviet planning and Voroshilov's incompetence as a general, the Red Army suffered about 320,000 casualties compared to 70,000 Finnish casualties.
 When the leadership gathered at Stalin's dacha at Kuntsevo, Stalin shouted at Voroshilov for the losses; Voroshilov replied in kind, blaming the failure on Stalin for eliminating the Red Army's best generals in his purges.
-Voroshilov followed this retort by smashing a platter of roast suckling pig on the table.
+Voroshilov followed this retort by smashing a platter of food on the table.
 Nikita Khrushchev said it was the only time he ever witnessed such an outburst.
 Voroshilov was nonetheless made the scapegoat for the initial failures in Finland.
 He was later replaced as Defense Commissar by Semyon Timoshenko.
 Voroshilov was then made Deputy Premier responsible for cultural matters.

 Voroshilov initially argued that thousands of Polish army officers captured in September 1939 should be released, but he later signed the order for their execution in the Katyn massacre of 1940.

 Between 1941 and 1944, Voroshilov was a member of the State Defense Committee.

 After the German invasion of the Soviet Union in June 1941, Voroshilov became commander of the short-lived Northwestern Direction (July to August 1941), controlling several fronts.
 In September 1941 he commanded the Leningrad Front.
 Working alongside military commander Andrei Zhdanov as German advances threatened to cut off Leningrad, he displayed considerable personal bravery in defiance of heavy shelling at Ivanovskoye; at one point he rallied retreating troops and personally led a counter-attack against German tanks armed only with a pistol.
 However, the style of counterattack he launched had long since been abandoned by strategists and drew mostly contempt from his military colleagues; he failed to prevent the Germans from surrounding Leningrad and he was dismissed from his post and replaced by Georgy Zhukov on 8 September 1941.
 Stalin had a political need for popular wartime leaders, however, and Voroshilov remained as an important figurehead.